santec-corporation/Santec_USB_Control_Scripts/README.md

 ![GitHub top language](https://img.shields.io/github/languages/top/santec-corporation/TSL_USB_Control_Scripts?color=blue)

 Python Scripts to command and manage Santec TSL Device(s) connected via USB utilizing the Santec_FTDI DLL as the backend. <br>
 For all TSL Models.
-Read Below for more information.
+Read below for more information.

 <h2>Introduction</h2>

-The Santec TSL Devices connected via USB can be controlled using python scripts with the help of a DLL (Santec_FTDI).
+The Santec TSL Devices connected via USB can be controlled using Python scripts with the help of a DLL (Santec_FTDI).

 The Santec_FTDI DLL (Santec FTD2xx_helper) is designed to connect to TSL(s) and easily obtain the data points from the previous scan.
-It uses the FTDI driver for USB communication, and provides simple command line communication with the TSL.
+It uses the FTDI driver for USB communication and provides simple command-line communication with the TSL.

 <h2>Requirements</h2>